audetv/urms/docs/development/AI_CODING_GUIDELINES.md

 - [ ] Can AI model be swapped without code changes?
 - [ ] Data export/import in standard formats?
 - [ ] No hardcoded API endpoints/keys?

+### Quality-First Development Checks
+- [ ] Solution is COMPREHENSIVE, not a quick fix
+- [ ] Architecture violations are PROPERLY FIXED, not patched
+- [ ] No temporary workarounds or "TODO" comments for critical issues
+- [ ] Code follows "delete and rewrite" principle when needed

 ### Code Quality
 - [ ] Dependency Injection used